Skip to main content

 4. Click Activity Editor and go to the Fields tab to label your documents by specifying the regions for the fields that should be extracted from the source field.
 The labeling process in the Activity Editor is identical to the regular document labeling process with one exception — the fields to be extracted by the Deep Learning activity should be located within the region of the source field.

-The following guidelines will help you decide on the size of the document set:
+Use the following guidelines to determine the size of the document set:

-• If the training set contains between 50 and 150 documents, you will be able to start training your activity, but Advanced Designer will display a warning saying that you should label at least 150 documents to achieve good extraction quality.
+• If the training set contains between 1 and 150 documents, you can start training your activity, but Advanced Designer will display a warning saying “We recommend adding atleast 150 documents”.

-• If the training set contains between 150 and 10,000 documents, you will be able to start training your activity right away.
+• If the training set contains between 150 and 10,000 documents, you can start training your activity right away.
 This is the recommended number of documents to have in your training set.

 • If the training set contains more than 10,000 documents, Advanced Designer will display a warning saying that the skill may become unstable.